Hiro419/SummoningTreasure/README.md

 Anyone with a Mac: Don't push Mac only files

-Everyone: Please don't fuck it up.
+Everyone: Don't fuck up.
 If it does get messed up, alert everyone in the Discord to the issue and go back in the history for an older save of the file